yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/back-up-restore-universes/disaster-recovery/disaster-recovery-tables.md

 To ensure changes made outside of YugabyteDB Anywhere are reflected in YugabyteDB Anywhere, you need to reconcile the configuration as follows:

-1. In YugabyteDB Anywhere, navigate to your DR primary and select **xCluster Disaster Recovery**.
+1. Navigate to your DR primary universe **xCluster Disaster Recovery** tab and select the replication configuration.
 1. Click **Actions > Advanced** and choose **Reconcile Config with Database**.